 - Congested app stores: Competition is intense in the app stores, and almost impossible to compete with the giants like Facebook, YouTube, Facebook Messenger, Google Search, Google Maps, Snapchat, WhatsApp, and Google Play.
 Leading categories of apps when talking about share of minutes are Entertainment, Social Media, Instant Messaging, and Games.
 If your app does not fall in one of the categories stated above, it doesn’t make sense to spend on native app development.

 Progressive web apps rank in Search:

 The main advantage of PWAs is they rank in search engines, making it simple for businesses practicing SEO services for their website ranking.
-New apps won’t have the harm of the shortage of reviews/rating, as well as the link of the website can be shared efficiently.
+New apps won’t have the harm of the shortage of reviews/ratings, as well as the link of the website can be shared efficiently.

 - User retention and commitment: Native app development demands a substantial investment, and it isn’t simple to retain users, even if the initial downloads seem much promising.
 Native apps are reliant on users.
 Progressive web apps are more convenient as users not require to commit to downloading or to maintain the app in their home screen.

 - More revenue generation: Besides in-advertising, in most native apps, the app owners suffer a sizeable reduction in revenues as a portion of it is being payable to the app store owners for paid downloads, subscriptions and in-app purchases, among other sources.
 But with PWAs, all the revenue produced rests in the hands of the business.

 Native, React-native or PWA, what to choose?

 All frameworks have pros and cons that are to be evaluated before deciding on the most suitable option for your app.